lovely-io/lovely.io-games/cards/README.md

       card instanceof cards.Card; // -> true
     });

-Besides inherited `dom` methods there are a couple additional methods for each of the classes.
+Besides inherited `dom` methods there are some additional methods for each of the classes.

  * `Card#open([true_false])` - open / close the card